SaaS sales: How to sell annual contracts [phone scripts and email templates]

 Here's also an simple but excellent email from Hunter.io to incentivize customers to upgrade:

 The email is short and straightforward, just the right tone for the audience Hunter is selling to.
-Conveys the benefits, avoids unnecessary marketing jargon and offers assistance when needed.
+It conveys the benefits, avoids unnecessary marketing jargon and offers assistance when needed.

 As always, the fortune is in the follow-up.
 Make sure to follow up with customers that aren't responding to your emails.
 (In our book, we share exactly how and when to follow up for maximum results.
 You can download a free copy today!)